Experience Winter Yurt Camping at MacGregor Point

 Things to do at MacGregor Point Provincial Park Campground

 MacGregor Point, like most of the amazing Ontario Provincial Parks, has a great variety of things to do for families.
 The MacGregor Point visitor centre has excellent family-focused interactive activities.
 There are great hikes along the marshland trails.
 And there is, of course, the shoreline trail that is particularly nice at sunset.
+The winter hiking reminded us of our winter hiking up in Yellowknife, Northwest Territories.
 MacGregor Point is also home to The Huron Fringe Gift Shop which is full of nature-focused crafts and gifts.